joaopreis/SISELab4B/README.md

-# SISELab4B
-Lab4 worksheet Exercise B - Webservices with SOAP - Server
+Webservices with SOAP - Server Template